dombroks/Django_rest_framework_example/README.md

 - You'll will the rest of what you need in the code

-Note: To test the code, all what you need to do is running the server by this command:
+Note: To test the code, all what you need to do is:
+- Running the server by this command:

     $python manage.py runserver 0.0.0.0:8080

-and opening your browser and entering the url http://127.0.0.1:8080/api
+- Opening your browser and entering the url http://127.0.0.1:8080/api